adaptingadapting/Holberton-SpeedrunAllChecksPercent/5redirections_and_filters/README.md

 task 8 slows down and goes for a new functionality, in this case ">"

 task 9 is a combo of tail and >

+task 10 man find is very long and tedious, but read it all anyways